pkmn/engine/README.md

 $ curl https://github.com/pkmn/engine/archive/refs/heads/main.zip -o engine.zip
 $ unzip engine.zip
 $ cd engine
-$ zig build --prefix /usr/local -Drelease-fast
+$ zig build --prefix /usr/local -Doptimize=ReleaseFast
 ```

 The Zig website has [installation instructions](https://ziglang.org/learn/getting-started/) which
-walk through how to install Zig on each platform - the engine code should work on Zig v0.9.0 or
+walk through how to install Zig on each platform - the engine code should work on Zig v0.11.0 or
 greater, though tracks Zig's master branch so this may change in the future if breaking language
 changes are introduced: